lazyguru/kco_rest_php_example/README.md

 * [your url]/start -> Starts a checkout process with no customer info sent to Klarna
 * [your url]/prefill -> Starts a checkout process with customer info sent to Klarna via prefill

+Additionally you can run the following
+* [your url]/capture/{orderid} -> Captures the funds for the order (where {orderid} is the Klarna order ID from the success URL)